-For a person who is no longer Medicaid-eligible under normal rules, Medicaid coverage can end as early as the end of the month that the PHE ends.
-So if the PHE ends in October, some people will lose their Medicaid coverage at the end of October.
+For a person who is no longer Medicaid-eligible under normal rules, Medicaid coverage can end as early as April 1, 2023.
 But the overall pace of Medicaid eligibility redeterminations and disenrollments will vary considerably from one state to another.

 If you’re still eligible for Medicaid under your state’s rules, you’ll be able to keep your coverage.
 You may have to submit documentation to the state to prove your ongoing eligibility, so pay close attention to any requests for information that you receive.